lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   with the fields.
 Otherwise the next rule is tested.
 If no eligible rule is found, then the packet is sent without compression, which may require using the fragmentation procedure.

+  In the downstrean direction, the rule is also used to find the device ID.

 * sending: The rule ID is sent to the other end followed by information resulting from the compression of header fields.
 This information is sent in the order expressed in the rule for the matching